rackerlabs/rackspace-how-to/content/cloud-servers/migrating-a-java-web-application-from-amazon-web-services.md

          tomcat 0:off 1:off 2:on 3:on 4:on 5:off 6:off

-14. Because Tomcat is running on port 8080, you need to ensure that iptables will not interfere with connectivity.
+14. Because Tomcat is running on port 8080, you need to ensure that iptables doesn't interfere with connectivity.

-15. To test Tomcat, look up the Internet Protocol (IP) address for the cloud server in the Rackspace Cloud Control Panel and open the URL in a browser (for example, `http://<ipAddress>:8080/`).
+15. To test Tomcat, look up the Internet Protocol (IP) address for the Cloud Server in the Rackspace Cloud Control Panel and open the URL in a browser (for example, `http://<ipAddress>:8080/`).
 The Apache Tomcat landing page should appear.